ggustafsson/IP-Kalkylatorn/README.markdown

 the script so if you know Perl and want to help out please take a look at the TODO file (or just check the source file for errors).
 If you don't mind reinventing the wheel then a complete rewrite might be in order.

+I don't plan on doing much more work with this script since i don't know Perl.

 License
 -------